Maybe you have heard about Django and that it can help you build websites. You might be new to Python, new to web development, or new to programming.

 a.b.example.comis valid, and

 Domain names are not how computers communicate.
 The domain name is something “friendly” for a human.
-Computer systems are designed to work with numbers so those domain names must be translated into something manageable.
-To do this, the internet uses a system of DNS servers (special purpose computers) to act as the translation layer between domain names and the numbers that computer networks use.
+Networking systems are designed to work with numbers so those domain names must be translated into something the networking system can use.
+To do this, the internet uses a system of DNS servers to act as the translation layer between domain names and the numbers that computer networks use.
+A server is a special purpose computer designed to provide services for other devices called clients.

 Maybe you’ve seen these networking numbers.
 The numbers are called IP addresses, short for Internet Protocol addresses.
 Common examples would include: